Debt Ratios for Home Financing

 Understanding your qualifying ratio

-The second number is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
-For purposes of this ratio, debt includes payments on credit cards, car loans, child support, etcetera.
+The second number is the maximum percentage of your gross monthly income which can be applied to housing costs and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, etcetera.

 28/36 (Conventional)